 Electrical 120 VAC circuits powering the WAP's and cameras shall be served from dedicated, key-operated, lockable, circuit breakers.
 Adjacent WAP's must be wired to separate dedicated circuits to avoid total loss of all WAP's and cameras should a single circuit breaker fail and lose power.

 Wireless Spectrum Survey shall be performed by the Raleigh Wireless Team after installation to validate the wireless design.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 8/27/2021